MenossiSouza/MenossiSouza/README.md

 - 👋 Hi, I’m @MenossiSouza
 - 👀 I’m interested in IBM MAXIMO, Python, Java
-- 🌱 I’m currently learning Python
+- 🌱 I’m currently learning Nada
 - 💞️ I’m looking to collaborate on MaxMatters
 - 📫 How to reach me: menossisouza@gmail.com or 11958563345 =)